Fashion Sakala: Al-Fayha

 On 8 August 2023, Sakala joined Saudi Pro League club Al-Fayha on a two-year contract.

 On 11 January 2025, in a game vs Al-Ittihad Sakala scored to become Al-Fayha's all time top goal scorer in the RSL, with 24 goals, surpassing Ronnie Fernandez and Danilo Asprilla.

 International career

 Youth level

 Sakala played youth international football for Zambia at under-20 and under-23 levels.
 He featured for the Zambia under-20 team that won the 2017 Africa U-20 Cup of Nations, scoring three goals at the tournament.
 He also played for the under-20 team that reached the quarter-finals of the 2017 FIFA U-20 World Cup, scoring four goals in the tournament.
 He scored seven goals in ten appearances in total at under-20 level.
 Sakala played one game for the Zambia under-23 team, against Nigeria at the 2019 Africa U-23 Cup of Nations.

 Senior level

 Sakala made his debut for the senior Zambia national team on 2 September 2017, in a 2018 FIFA World Cup qualifier against Algeria, and was sent off for two bookings in the 56th minute.

+In December 2023, he was included in the squad of twenty-seven Zambian players selected by Avram Grant to compete in the 2023 Africa Cup of Nations.

+On 10 December 2025, Sakala was called up to the Zambia squad for the 2025 Africa Cup of Nations.